Upgrade your online checkout

 You can customize your online checkout to extend your brand, change messaging, serve up offers, and make other improvements to your customers' experience.
 To make sure that your customizations are compatible with ongoing changes made by Shopify, you need to update your checkout periodically.

 To prepare for this upgrade, you need to do the following:

-- After you are satisfied with your changes, upgrade your store to use the new Shopify checkout.
+- When you're satisfied with your changes, upgrade your store to use the new Shopify checkout.

 Preview your checkout and test for errors

-Preview the changes that you have made to your online store's checkout.
-That is, pretend that you are a customer and create test checkouts.
-If you run into any errors during these tests, then some of your checkout customizations are conflicting with other improvements in the new Shopify checkout.
-If this is the case, then you need to make changes to your checkout.liquid and checkout.scss.liquid files before you upgrade.
+Pretend that you're a customer and create test checkouts.
+If you find any errors during these tests, then some of your checkout customizations are conflicting with other improvements in the new version.
+If that's the case, then you need to make changes to your

-Preview the checkout.liquid file from your duplicated theme using the new version of Shopify checkout:
+checkout.liquidfile from your duplicated theme using the new Shopify checkout:

 Upgrade to the new Shopify checkout